NikhilKY64/Teachers-App/README.md

 ## Run the Application

-Open the "Teachers App" shotcut created on desktop.
+Open the "Teachers App.exe" , shotcut created on desktop.

 ---